Interested in starting an LLC in Kentucky?

 Kentucky is not just a great state where you can watch championship horse racing and sip the finest bourbon in the world.
 It’s also an attractive location for entrepreneurs to start a new small business.

 Kentucky is centrally located in the US.
 It has easy access to shipping and transportation.
-The cost of living is low.
-And the state runs many programs to develop the construction, technology, energy, medical, and aerospace industries.
+The cost of living is low and the state runs many programs to develop the construction, technology, energy, medical, and aerospace industries.

 So if you are looking to form a limited liability company (LLC), Kentucky has a lot of potential.
+Here are the steps you need to take to start a new business.

-- Step 2: Select a registered agent
+- Step 2: Choose a registered agent

 - Step 3: File the Kentucky LLC Articles of Organization